-To minimize jitter when using the Low Latency 10G MAC IP core on Arria® 10 devices it is important to ensure that the advanced transmit (ATX) PLL and the fractional PLL (fPLL) be placed so that they can source the input reference clock directly from the reference clock buffer without passing through the reference clock network.
+To minimize jitter when using the Low Latency 10G MAC IP core on Intel® Arria® 10 devices, it is important to ensure that the advanced transmit (ATX) phase-locked loop (PLL) and the fractional PLL (fPLL) be placed so that they can source the input reference clock directly from the reference clock buffer without passing through the reference clock network.

 Use a dedicated reference clock pin in the same transceiver bank.